Learn how to predict frost, differentiate between a light frost and a hard freeze, and protect your garden from frost with these tips!

 If you’re a gardener, it’s the first fall frost which is most concerning, as it can result in a lot of lost crops.
 Here are a few fall frost damage prevention tips:

-- Harvest basil and other tender herbs before a light frost (when the temperature drops to 32ºF).
+- Harvest basil and other tender herbs before a light frost.
 Even if they survive the frost, they don’t do well in cold temperatures.
 The same is true for most annuals.

 - Bring geraniums and other houseplants (especially tropicals) indoors before the first light frost arrives.
 Keep them in a sunny window in a relatively moist room; the kitchen is often best.
 See more about overwintering geraniums and preparing the garden for winter.